 - Yoga studios: Similar to gyms, also yoga studios come at a higher cost in Seoul.
 Prices per month can easily range between $80 and $150.

-- Running: It might depend on where you live and how easy access you have to the subway but Seoul has some decent running paths, e.g. along the Han River as well as Namasan mountain.
+- Running: It might depend on where you live and how easy access you have to the subway but Seoul has some decent running paths, e.g. along the Han River as well as Namasan Mountain.
 Also trails around the Olympic Park, the Yongsan Family Park, and World Cup Park are good running spots.

 - Cycling: Seoul has a great cycling lane along the Han River.
-If you don't have a rental bike or your own bike, try out Seoul Bike, a public rental bike service.
+If you don't have a rental bike or your bike, try out Seoul Bike, a public rental bike service.

 - Surfing: South Korea might not be the most famous surfing spot but there is a great surfer community in Busan.
 Also, Jeju Island and Yangyang are fantastic surfing destinations with surfing schools.
 If you want to read more on the health benefits of surfing, check my article Surfing & Health.

 - Skiing & Snowboarding: Around 3 hours from Seoul, accessible via a shuttle bus, you can find yourself in the Asian version of a winter wonderland, that welcomes you with slopes and lifts.
-Check out the Young Pyong Resort, which was home of the Winter Olympics 2018.
+Check out the Young Pyong Resort, which was home to the Winter Olympics 2018.
 Wondering about the health benefits of skiing and snowboarding?
 Read my article Snowsports & Health.